santisbon/reference/src/rpi.md

 Save the file and `sudo reboot`.
 From now on, upon each boot, the Pi will attempt to obtain the static ip address you requested.

-You could also set your router to manually assign the static IP to the Pi under its DHCP settings e.g. LAN, DHCP server.

 ### To set it up as a DNS server
 0. Install and configure a DNS Server e.g. DNSmasq or Pi-Hole on the Pi.
 1. Change your router’s DNS settings to point to the Pi.
-Log in to your router's admin interface and look for DNS e.g. in LAN, DHCP Server.
+Log in to your router's admin interface and look for DNS e.g. in **LAN** -> **DHCP Server**.
 Set the primary DNS server to the IP of your Pi and make sure it's the only DNS server.
 The Pi will handle upstream DNS services.

 ### Copying files